doom-ctrl/Oris/SETUP.md

-# Setup Guide: Assessment Manager with Clerk + Supabase
+# Setup Guide: Assessment Manager with Supabase

-This guide will help you set up the Assessment Manager with secure authentication (Clerk) and database storage (Supabase).
+This guide will help you set up the Assessment Manager with Supabase for authentication and database storage.

 ## 🚀 Quick Start